Hariepirassad/WeatherApp/README.md

 npm install mongodb
 ```

-We use a NoSQL database (MongoDB) so you need to create a database called 'COMPANIES' and a collection called 'weather'
+We use a NoSQL database (MongoDB) so you need to create a database called 'CLEARSKY' and a collection called 'weather'

 Finally you also need to get you own google MAPS API KEY on google console and add it to weatherForecast.ejs and getWeatherDB.ejs
 ```